As a nurse, you work hard. So you know breaks and vacation days are important.

 - Visit new and exciting hospitals and clinics

-- Check off things from your bucket list
+- Check off things from their bucket list

 Do Travel Nurses Get Vacation?